Pasquale Carpino

 Pasquale Carpino (1936 – December 30, 2005) was a popular television chef in Toronto and an operatic singer.

 Early life

 Born in the southern Italian province of Cosenza, Calabria in 1936, Pasquale immigrated to Toronto in 1958 at the age of 22, arriving alone with only a few dollars in his pocket.
-He was intensely passionate about music, most specifically Opera.
-Pasquale met his wife Evelina, a Soprano Singer of Italian descent, in 1964.
+He was intensely passionate about music, most specifically opera.
+Pasquale met his wife Evelina, a soprano singer of Italian descent, in 1964.
 They had two daughters together, Beatrice and Lisa.

 Cooking career

 Pasquale began his career in cooking as a dishwasher and prep cook at several restaurants located around the city of Toronto.
 With his dedication and talent for food, Chef Pasquale eventually became a chef and later a restaurateur.
 While continuing to progress his cooking career Pasquale studied opera at the Royal Conservatory of Music.

 Television

-Pasquale's original cooking show was played on Toronto public access television in the late 1970s.
-He hosted "La Cucina Italiana con Pasquale" on CHIN television during Johnny Lombardi's Sunday Italian programming.
+Pasquale's original cooking show played on local Toronto television in the late 1970s.
+He hosted La Cucina Italiana con Pasquale on CHIN television during Johnny Lombardi's Sunday Italian programming on CITY-TV, Global Television and Rogers Cable's community chanel.
 Later Pasquale was the host of popular cooking shows in the 1980s and early 1990s by the names of Pasquale's Kitchen and Pasquale's Kitchen Express.
 His trademark outfit was a blue smock, a white necktie and a red chef's toque.
-The show was focused around the colourful Pasquale engaging the audience in his cooking while singing at the same time.
+Pasquale engaged the audience in his cooking while singing at the same time.
 The food prepared on the show was for the most part Italian, usually consisting of an appetizer, entree, and dessert.
-The episode would usually end with Pasquale being the gracious host pouring wine and serving his delicious dinner to a lucky audience member.
+The episode would usually end with Pasquale pouring wine and serving his dinner to an audience member.
+He developed a cult following in Toronto and was parodied by Tony Rosato's Chef Marcello character on SCTV.